 South of Payson: From the Doll Baby Ranch (along the East Verde River, west of Payson) south along the foothills of the Mazatzal Wilderness to Sunflower.
 Also, the canyons off Mt.
 Ord to the edge of the Lone Fire (Four Peaks) are good places for a mountain lion to be found.
 Predator callers might try some of the larger canyon areas extending north of Canyon and Apache Lakes.
 These canyons are major travel routes for lions and their prey.

-Overview: Mule deer numbers in Unit 22 continue to decline over the last ten years just like most of the state during this time of very little precipitation.
+Overview: Mule deer numbers in Unit 22 have declined since the peak in the late 1980’s just like most of the state during this time of very little precipitation.
 Mule deer can be found from the southern portion of the unit in the Sonoran Desert north to Mogollon Rim into the Ponderosa Pine forests on the Mogollon Rim.
-The mule deer archery hunt in Unit 22 begins in late August for the archery hunters and closes in mid September and reopens in December and stays open until the end of January.
-Unit 22 provides many opportunities for the archery hunter to harvest a good buck during the rut in January.
-The mule deer rifle season opens in Unit 22 in the end of October and stays open until the first week of November.
-Hunters during the rifle season should glass hillsides early in the morning and just before dusk to locate mule deer before they bed.
-During the October mule deer hunt the deer tend not to move much after the early morning.
-Scouting is very important for the October mule deer hunt to locate deer and deer sign before the season starts.
+Unit 22 offers extensive opportunities for archery hunters and Junior hunters (refer to regulations for current season structures and requirements).
+The mule deer general hunt season opens approximately the first week of November.
+Hunters during the general season should glass hillsides early in the morning and just before dusk to locate mule deer before they bed.
+Mule deer tend not to move much after the early morning.
+Scouting is very important to locate deer and deer sign before the season starts.

 Areas: The Mazatzal Wilderness area holds pockets of mule deer where water is found year round and this area can be accessed by the Sheep’s Bridge Crossing road along the east side of the Verde River.
 There are several good trailheads along this road to get you into the wilderness area, but access is limited to foot or horseback travel only.